Cybersecurity, Large Language Model (LLM) Code Review Discussion Questions

 Discussion Questions

-- What kind of output filtering is configured prevent the LLM from revealing sensitive information?
+- What kind of output filtering is configured to prevent the LLM from revealing sensitive information?

 - How is training data anonymized before training the LLM, to prevent the LLM from disclosing personal information?